aragon/osx/packages/contracts/docs/osx/02-how-to-guides/02-plugin-development/03-non-upgradeable-plugin/02-implementation.md

 ---
-title: How to build a Non-Upgradeable Plugin
+title: How to build a Non-Upgradeable Plugin contract
 ---

 ## Writing the Implementation Logic for your Plugin